© Crown copyright 2018

 Unified Patent Court comes into force.
 If the Unified Patent Court is ratified and comes into force, there will be actions that UK and EU businesses, organisations and individuals may need to consider.
 The UK will explore whether it would be possible to remain within the Unified Patent Court and unitary patent systems in a ‘no deal’ scenario.
 In the event that the Unified Patent Court and unitary patent come into force and the UK needs to withdraw from one or both systems, please see the implications below.

-If the Unified Patent Court comes into force and the UK needs to withdraw from both the Unified Patent Court and unitary patent, businesses will no longer be able to use the Unified Patent Court and unitary patent to protect their inventions within the UK.
-Existing unitary patents will give rise to equivalent UK patent protection to ensure continued protection in the UK.
+If the Unified Patent Court comes into force and the UK needs to withdraw from both the Unified Patent Court and unitary patent, businesses will not be able to use the Unified Patent Court and unitary patent to protect their inventions within the UK.

 UK business will still be able to use the Unified Patent Court and unitary patent to protect their inventions within the contracting EU countries.
 However in the UK, businesses will only have the option of protecting their inventions using national patents (including patents available from the non-EU European Patent Office) and UK courts.